DenisSalem/VenC/doc/faqEN.md

 > export PATH=$PATH:~/.local/bin

+Then type in your active terminal

+> source ~/.bashrc

+That's it! :)

 ## Python errors

 It should not happen but if so that's maybe you install VenC the wrong way, because most of the time VenC handle errors and exception nicely.